CSMS Fighting for You, Your Practice and Your Patients

 - CSMS backed legislation restructures and reinvigorates Maternity Mortality Reviews (MMRs).

 Senate Bill 304 AN ACT ESTABLISHING A MATERNITY MORTALITY REVIEW COMMITTEE WITHIN THE DEPARTMENT OF PUBLIC HEALTH.
-Signed by the Governor.
+Read our testimony here.
+CSMS teamed up with CT Chapter of ACOG to promote this legislation.